Hallgeir Finbråten: Post-playing career

 Finbråten retired to pursue a job in Pfizer.
 In the spring of 1995 he made a comeback for Eidsvold Turn.

-In 2009 he moved to Voss with his family.
+In 2009 he moved to Voss Municipality, Norway with his family.
 He became youth coach in FBK Voss.
 Ahead of the 2019 season he became assistant coach of FBK Voss.
 In early 2020 he started out as marketing director of the same club.
 His first two years was greatly hampered by the COVID-19-related lockdowns of sport, but he was praised for working towards an increased government compensation for economic losses suffered by sports teams.